apeltzer/EAGER-GUI/docs/contents/moduledescription.rst

 Clip and Merge
 --------------

 This is our in-house application for adapter clipping and read merging.
-Clicking on the *Advanced* button next to this application, will
+Clicking on the *Advanced* button next to this application, will open up a configuration window as depicted below.

 .. image:: images/modules/01_clipandmerge.png
     :width: 300px
     :height: 300px
     :align: center

+You can select forward and reverse read adapters here that are then subsequently clipped off your sequencing reads during analysis.
+Furthermore, Clip&Merge performs a base quality trimming of unmerged reads, filters out sequences falling below a certain length.
+If you don't want to merge your reads, you can also specify to only clip adapters without merging reads afterwards.
+Barcodes are supported too, you can specify to trim bases from both 3' and 5' ends as well in the application.

 QualityFiltering